yaya1721/robota_psyche/feb_14/README.md

   - right now, only one ball will display at a time

 ### Problems/Challenges
-- Review the mouseClicked function and use a global boolean to control the (dis)appearance of the ball
+- Need to review the mouseClicked function and use a global boolean to control the (dis)appearance of the ball
+- Haven't designed the best way that ball should move